brimdata/zed/docs/formats/zjson.md

 ## 4. Example

 Here is an example that illustrates values of a repeated type, nesting, records, array, and union.
-Starting with file `input.zson`:
+Consider the file `input.zson`:

 ```mdtest-input input.zson
 {s:"hello",r:{a:1,b:2}}